Rebecca NolandUNIVERSAL FUND MEMBER

 Rebecca's Story

 Rebecca joined Watsi on April 16th, 2013.
-Three years ago, Rebecca joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Rebecca's most recent donation supported Vibol, a 12-year-old boy from Cambodia, to fund a mastoidectomy.
+Four years ago, Rebecca joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Rebecca's most recent donation supported Eyphril, a one-year-old baby girl from Bolivia, to fund heart surgery.

 Impact